nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Go to the App Store and go to the updates tab.
 If there are system updates, install and reboot until there is nothing left to update.

 ### Install command line tools
-With the release of macOS 10.9, Apple decoupled its command line tools necessary for compiling some of the tools we use from Xcode, Apple's proprietary development suite.
+The command line tools from Apple provide a *crucial* suite of tools you'll need to use version control (git) and Python.
+The main commands you may come across that come from command line tools are `git`, `make`, `clang`, and `gcc`.

 All Macs come with an app called "Terminal."
 You can find it under Applications > Utilities.
-Double click to open that bad boy up, and run this command:
+Double click to open that bad boy up, (or hit `cmd-space` and type "terminal").
+Once it's booted, run this command:

 	xcode-select --install